 Students should utilize walk-in advising hours on the first floor of Randolph Hall (113A, 113, and 112) for questions and can see any of our undergradaute advisors, regardless of their formal advisor assignment.
-Drop-in hours are typically 8:30-11:30am and 1-4:30pm, Monday-Friday.
+Drop-in hours are typically 8:00-noon and 1-4:00pm, Monday-Friday.
 Walk-in hours will be in-person so please be sure to follow the university’s safety guidelines for in-person meetings.
 Current students should sign in using the kiosk outside 112 Randolph and can select from any of the available advisors, regardless of who their officially assigned advisor is.

 We prefer to use drop-in hours since there's almost never a wait to speak with an advisor, appointments through Navigate must be made at least 24 hours in advance, and we have a high rate of "no shows" for appointments since students often find their plans changing without notice.

 To schedule a virtual appointment, please use Navigate.
 If you do not see appointment availability, please view the "Drop In Advising" hours.
 If you are unable to meet with an advisor in-person, please e-mail an advisor for help.
 If a meeting is needed and the student is unable to come to campus (for example, the student is away at a co-op job or is sick), the advisor can work directly with the student to set up a zoom meeting.

 Note that during peak advising times (for example, during the first week of classes, course request, drop deadline, course withdrawal deadline, opening of drop/add), advising appointments will not be accepted through Navigate so we can help as many students as possible.
 Students can come to walk-in advising hours or e-mail the advisor to seek help.

 Student shares the responsibility for developing an advising partnership with the advisor.
 Over time, the partnership results in increased responsibility for the student.
 The student will:

 - Communicating goals, needs, wants, and concerns to the advisor in a respectful and sincere manner;